lensor-org/lensor/README.md

 ## Development Setup

+First, set the environment variable `PIPENV_VENV_IN_PROJECT=1`.
+This will create the virtual environment under the project folder.

 ### Manually

 > Note: On Windows we recommend using docker, as face_recognition is not officially supported there.